image from work

 Background: Text-to-Image Generation as AI Writing

-Transformer-based large language models manifesting in applications such as OpenAI’s ChatGPT or Google’s Bard, text-to-image generators such Dall•E 3 and Stable Diffusion, text-to-music generation systems such as Suno, and a coming wave of text-to-video generation systems such as Sora are already changing the way that write and create.
+Transformer-based large language models manifesting in applications such as OpenAI’s ChatGPT or Google’s Bard, text-to-image generators such DALL•E 3 and Stable Diffusion, text-to-music generation systems such as Suno, and a coming wave of text-to-video generation systems such as Sora are already changing the way that write and create.
 These systems are not ideologically unproblematic, given the ways that the data that drives them was harvested, and the power relations embedded within them.
 Yet they are wonderous and powerful.
 It is a stretch to think of these systems as actually “intelligent” as the processes that drive them are essentially probabilistic.
 They operate differently from human cognition, as far as we understand it, yet they are cognitive machines that read, process, and respond to human input in a recursive cycle.

 This human function in AI-driven creativity is the focus of my current research and creative practice.
 Humans converse with generative AI.
 We are tempted to anthropomorphize these systems.
 We write to them, and they provide helpful texts in response.
 We ask them for advice, and they give it.
 We prompt them with a description of an image, and they produce a visual output that in some way approximates it.
 They hack away at our ideas and respond to them as a somewhat knowledgeable conversation partner would.
 Yet the systems themselves do not work without the key function that humans provide, the writing that serves as input to these complex probabilistic language machines.
 They are nonconscious cognitive systems that interpret human writing and attempt to optimize the best average, and therefore coherent, response to it.